autonomouslogic/eve-ref/docs/src/api/industry-cost.md

 * `mutagenic_stabilization` - The Mutagenic Stabilization skill level the installing character
 * `nanite_engineering` - The Nanite Engineering skill level the installing character
 * `nuclear_physics` - The Nuclear Physics skill level the installing character
+* `offensive_subsystem_technology` - The Offensive Subsystem Technology skill level the installing character
 * `plasma_physics` - The Plasma Physics skill level the installing character
+* `propulsion_subsystem_technology` - The Propulsion Subsystem Technology skill level the installing character
 * `quantum_physics` - The Quantum Physics skill level the installing character
 * `research` - The Research skill level the installing character
+* `rocket_science` - The Rocket Science skill level the installing character
 * `science` - The Science skill level the installing character
-* `rocket_science` - The Rocket Science skill level the installing character
 * `sleeper_encryption_methods` - The Sleeper Encryption Methods skill level the installing character
 * `triglavian_encryption_methods` - The Triglavian Encryption Methods skill level the installing character
 * `triglavian_quantum_engineering` - The Triglavian Quantum Engineering skill level the installing character
 * `upwell_encryption_methods` - The Upwell Encryption Methods skill level the installing character
 * `upwell_starship_engineering` - The Upwell Starship Engineering skill level the installing character

 ### Other
 * `alpha` - Whether installing character is an alpha clone or not